SMITHS BAY HOMES FOR SALE

 Water Quality:

 The maximum water depth in Smiths Bay is 80 feet and has an A rating for water quality by the Minnehaha Creek Watershed District.
-The water is crystal clear and can be enjoyed recreationally all year round.
+The water is crystal clear and can be enjoyed recreationally throughout the year.

 Boating Restrictions: